Daveyjonez/Realsurf/README.md

 http://solspot.com/

+#L A N G U A G E S

+The wave height data is pulled from the surf report websites via python scraper I wrote with the help of the Beautiful Soup library.
+The html of REALSURF will pull variables from this python script in order to update at regular intervals.
+I intend to host on Heroku and hopefully allow my friends and I to use this site as our go to surf report!

+#A L G O R I T H M

+The algorithm will be a simple weighted average of the low and high end wave heights with different weights applied to different sites depending upon their past accuracy in reporting wave heights.
+Ideally, as time goes on, I will add a validation system for these weights which would consist of me rating how accurate each site was after I went surfing.
+Therfore, weighting can be dynamic and constantly updating, allowing for the most accurate report on REALSURF.

+#D E S I G N

-The intended UI is modern and minimal which will allow users to see only the data they came to the site for.
+The intended UI is modern and minimal which will allow users to see only the data they came to REALSURF for.
 This layout is also optimal for translating to a mobile platform in the future as I build this project out more.